 5. Start Calculating Your Health ROI

 With all of this in mind, it's critical to start assessing your Health ROI as soon as possible.
-If you're intersted in getting the true ROI of your Medicare Star ratings and discovering where you’ll have the most impact, send me an email or connect with the Revel team.
-We'd be happy to help you find the right measures to focus on with our Revel Star Ratings ROI Tool.
+If you're interested in getting the true ROI of your Medicare Star ratings and discovering where you’ll have the most impact, send me an email or connect with the Revel team.
+We'd be happy to help you find the right measures to focus on with our Revel Star Navigator™ tool.

 Want to learn more about using advanced technology and ROI tools to lower costs and boost your Medicare Star ratings?
 View our new executive brief, “The Rise of Health Engagement Platforms: Using Technology to Lower Costs and Build More Meaningful Member Experiences."